droonga/droonga.org/tutorial/1.0.6/virtual-machines-for-experiments/index.md

 ### Register your VMs to your SSH client

 You have to use `vagrant ssh` instead of regular `ssh`, to log in VMs.
-Moreover you have to `cd` before running the command.
+Moreover you have to `cd` to the `Vagrantfile`'s directory before running the command.
 It is annoying a little.

 So, let's register VMs to your local config file of the SSH client, like: